JoelSanders/angelfallz-website/CLOUDFLARE_DEPLOYMENT.md

 ## 🔧 Troubleshooting

+### Build Failures

 If deployment fails:

 1. **Check build output:** Ensure the `dist` folder is created
 2. **Verify output directory:** Make sure "dist" is specified in CloudFlare settings
 3. **Check node version:** Ensure Node 18+ is being used
 4. **Clear cache:** In CloudFlare Pages, try clearing build cache

+### Products Not Loading / 404 Errors

+If you see 404 errors or products not loading on the deployed site:

+1. **Environment Variables Not Set:**
+   - Go to CloudFlare Pages → Settings → Environment variables
+   - Add `VITE_SHOPIFY_STORE_DOMAIN` and `VITE_SHOPIFY_STOREFRONT_ACCESS_TOKEN`
+   - Redeploy the site after adding variables

+2. **SPA Routing Issues:**
+   - The `public/_redirects` file handles client-side routing
+   - Ensure this file is included in your build
+   - It should contain: `/* /index.html 200`

+3. **Shopify Configuration:**
+   - Verify your Shopify store is active and products are published
+   - Check that the Storefront API app has correct permissions
+   - Test your API credentials locally first

 ## 📊 Build Stats